 2. Measure Out Portion Sizes

 If you've cooked too much pasta, rice, or potatoes, you can easily freeze the leftovers to reduce your food waste.
-Freeze pasta and rice on a tray then transfer to a sealed bag once frozen.
-Mold mashed potato into balls about the size of an egg and freeze on a tray before transferring it to a bag or container.
+Freeze pasta and rice on a tray, then transfer to a sealed bag once frozen.
+Shape mashed potatoes into balls about the size of an egg and freeze on a tray before transferring them to a bag or container.
+Check out this Easy Leftover Potato Recipe Collection for ideas on how to use it up.

 3. Freeze Leftovers